BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

-- The Naturalism is true
+- The Naturalism is true.
+Human functionis to be guided by practical reason